 Since Plex leaves it up to users to find movies and shows to stream… those who aren’t ripping Blu-ray’s and DVDs are instead creating massive libraries of just released movies through automating torrents and other alternate methods.

-Unfortunately, for a first timer these ways to find movies are very advanced and can take over 4+ hours to set up properly.
+Unfortunately, for a first timer these ways to find the best movies on Plex are very advanced and can take over 4+ hours to set up properly.

 Be sure to not commit any form of copyright infringement.
 Many use a VPN to protect their behavior online, but since Plex encrypts its data when content is sent from the server to your Plex nobody can peek or see what you’re doing – which can cause an issue.
 It’s best not to commit copyright infringement.

 How to get Torrents on Plex

 To use torrents on Plex you can download a torrent and then add it to the Library folder that Plex scans… just like any other video in your library.
 This will allow you to get new movies on Plex.

 Users are known to also automate torrenting on Plex by setting up their own server and automatically pull torrents in of the latest shows using something called sonar & radar.
 This is very difficult without tech knowledge as mentioned earlier.

 The easiest route to take when automating torrenting on Plex is to check reddit, there are many ways the communities can guide you on using torrents (legally).